-The Fund may terminate its obligations under an exchange-traded call or put option by purchasing an option identical to the one it has written.
+The Fund and/or an Underlying Fund may terminate its obligations under an exchange traded call or put option by purchasing an option identical to the one it has written.
 Obligations under over-the-counter options may be terminated only by entering into an offsetting transaction with the counterparty to such option.
 Such purchases are referred to as "closing purchase transactions."

-The Fund may also purchase put and call options on any securities in which it may invest or any securities index comprised of securities in which it may invest.
-The Fund may also enter into closing sale transactions in order to realize gains or minimize losses on options it had purchased.
+The Fund and certain of the Underlying Funds may also purchase put and call options on any securities in which it may invest or any securities index comprised of securities in which it may invest.
+The Fund and/or an Fund may also enter into closing sale transactions in order to realize gains or minimize losses on options it had purchased.

-The Fund may purchase call options in anticipation of an increase, or put options in anticipation of a decrease ("protective puts"), in the market value of securities or other instruments of the type in which it may invest.
-The purchase of a call option would entitle the Fund, in return for the premium paid, to purchase specified securities or other instruments at a specified price during the option period.
-The Fund would ordinarily realize a gain on the purchase of a call option if, during the option period, the value of such securities exceeded the sum of the exercise price, the premium paid and transaction costs; otherwise the Fund would realize either no gain or a loss on the purchase of the call option.
+The Fund and/or an Underlying Fund may purchase call options in anticipation of an increase, or put options in anticipation of a decrease ("protective puts"), in the market value of securities or other instruments of the type in which it may invest.
+The purchase of a call option would entitle a Fund, in return for the premium paid, to purchase specified securities or other instruments at a specified price during the option period.
+The Fund and/or an Underlying Fund would ordinarily realize a gain on the purchase of a call option if, during the option period, the value of such securities or other instruments exceeded the sum of the exercise price, the premium paid and transaction costs; otherwise the Fund and/or an Underlying Fund would realize either no gain or a loss on the purchase of the call option.

-The purchase of a put option would entitle the Fund, in exchange for the premium paid, to sell specified securities or other instruments at a specified price during the option period.
-The purchase of protective puts is designed to offset or hedge against a decline in the market value of the Fund's securities or other instruments.
-Put options may also be purchased by the Fund for the purpose of affirmatively benefiting from a decline in the price of securities or other instruments which it does not own.
-The Fund would ordinarily realize a gain on the purchase of a call option if, during the option period, the value of the underlying securities or other instruments decreased below the exercise price sufficiently to cover the premium and transaction costs; otherwise the Fund would realize either no gain or a loss on the purchase of the put option.
-Gains and losses on the purchase of put options may be offset by countervailing changes in the value of the underlying portfolio securities or other instruments.
+The purchase of a put option would entitle the Fund and/or an Underlying Fund, in exchange for the premium paid, to sell specified securities or other instruments at a specified price during the option period.
+The purchase of protective puts is usually designed to offset or hedge against a decline in the market value of the Fund's and/or an Underlying Fund's securities or other instruments.
+Put options may also be purchased by the Fund and/or an Underlying Fund for the purpose of affirmatively benefiting from a decline in the price of securities or other instruments which it does not own.
+The Fund and/or an Underlying Fund would ordinarily realize a gain if, during the option period, the value of the underlying securities or other instruments decreased below the exercise price sufficiently to more than cover the premium and transaction costs; otherwise the Fund and/or an Underlying Fund would realize either no gain or a loss on the purchase of the put option.
+Gains and losses on the purchase of protective put options would tend to be offset by countervailing changes in the value of the underlying portfolio securities or other instruments.

-The Fund would purchase put and call options on securities indices for the same purposes as it would purchase options on individual securities.
-For a description of options on securities indices, see "Writing Options" above.
+The Fund and/or an Underlying Fund would purchase put and call options on securities indices for the same purposes as it would purchase options on individual securities.
+For a description of options on securities indices, see "Writing and Purchasing Call and Put Options on Securities and Securities Indices" above.